 School of Law Refund Policy

-Refunds are based on Quinnipiac University Policy and The Return of Unearned Title IV Funds as required by the U.S. Department of Education.
+Refunds are based on Quinnipiac University Policy and the Return of Federal Financial Aid (Title IV) Funds Policy as required by the U.S. Department of Education.

 Quinnipiac University School of Law Refund Policy

-The policy described below gives consideration to two groups (1) prior to the start of classes and (2) after the start of classes.
+The policy described below is divided into two scenarios: refunds prior to the start of classes; and refunds after the start of classes.

 A new incoming student who has rendered their tuition deposit, and then withdraws prior to the start of classes, will forfeit their deposit.

 Returning students, withdrawing prior to the start of classes, will receive a full refund.

 Refund Policies – After the Start of Classes